Adenocarcinoma of the lung: Signs and symptoms

 Clinicians should have a high level of suspicion for lung cancer, especially in patients with a smoking history.
 Patients with recurring or unresolving lung infections (e.g. bronchitis and pneumonia) that are unresponsive to antibiotics should also be further evaluated for lung cancer.
 In nonsmokers, women and East Asians are more likely to present with symptoms of an underlying lung cancer at younger ages.

 Importantly, many of these signs are commonly due to other causes that are not cancer.
-A detailed medical history should be obtained from each patient to determine the relevance of further diagnostic workup and management.

 Extrapulmonary manifestations

-Adenocarcinoma, like other forms of lung cancer, is usually advanced or metastatic at time of diagnosis.
-Patients may complain of signs or symptoms outside of the respiratory tract that represent a hematologic or metabolic complication of the malignancy without, however, resulting necessarily from obstruction or metastasis.
-These go under the name of paraneoplastic syndromes, which often indicate advanced disease and worse prognosis.
 The most common paraneoplastic syndromes associated with adenocarcinoma of the lung are described below: